httpantwon/iOSCapstoneProject/brainstorming.md

 **:small_blue_diamond:Category:** Lifestyle
 **:small_blue_diamond:Mobile:**
 1. Will need backend components to handle server-side logic, data storage, and communication with external services.
 For the backend, I can use Swift frameworks like Vapor or Perfect, or integrate with backend-as-a-service (BaaS) platforms such as Firebase or AWS Amplify.
 These backend solutions may allow me to implement features like user authentication, data storage, and real-time updates for your app

+**:small_blue_diamond:Story:** Bridges the gap between travelers and authentic local experiences, fostering a deep connection between users and the vibrant communities they visit
+**:small_blue_diamond:Market:** Any traveler